redis/redis-doc/topics/cluster-spec.md

 Clients usually need to fetch a complete list of slots and mapped node addresses in two different moments:

-* A startup in order to populate the initial slots configuration.
+* At startup in order to populate the initial slots configuration.
 * When a `MOVED` redirection is received.

 Note that a client may handle the `MOVED` redirection updating just the moved